pydata/xarray/doc/internals/how-to-add-new-backend.rst

 :py:class:`~xarray.core.indexing.OuterIndexer` and
 :py:class:`~xarray.core.indexing.VectorizedIndexer`.
 This implies that the implementation of the method ``__getitem__`` can be tricky.
-In oder to simplify this task, Xarray provides a helper function, :py:func:`~xarray.core.indexing.explicit_indexing_adapter`, that transforms all the input  ``indexer`` types (`basic`, `outer`, `vectorized`) in a tuple which is interpreted correctly by your backend.
+In order to simplify this task, Xarray provides a helper function, :py:func:`~xarray.core.indexing.explicit_indexing_adapter`, that transforms all the input  ``indexer`` types (`basic`, `outer`, `vectorized`) in a tuple which is interpreted correctly by your backend.